variantstudios/westlakewine.com/pages/wines-of-the-week/index.md

 ---

-This week's features–**Thanksgiving Leftover Wines.&nbsp;**Stop by Westlake Wine & Spirits today, and shop our great wine selection and variety. &nbsp;Our knowledgeable staff will be glad to help!
+This week's features–**December Wines.&nbsp;**Stop by Westlake Wine & Spirits today, and shop our great wine selection and variety. &nbsp;Our knowledgeable staff will be glad to help!
 No wine tasting this week due to the Thanksgiving Holiday Weekend.

-Sale prices good through Tuesday, November 21, 2017
+Sale prices good through Tuesday, December 5, 2017

 &nbsp;